Recursive marginal quantization of the Euler scheme of a diffusion process: Numerical examples

 with $r=0.15$, $\vartheta = 0.7$, $\delta = 0.5$.

 \end{rem}

-For our numerical examples, we remark first that in all examples the prices obtained by RMQ stay in the confidence interval induced by the MC price estimates.
-On the other hand the prices obtained by the RMQ method are more precise (more especially when $\vartheta=4$ and $K$ grows away from $100$) than those obtained by the MC method when $M_{\rm mc} = 10^{5}$ or $10^{6}$.
+For our numerical examples, we remark first that in all examples the prices obtained by RMQ (of sizes $N_k = 300$ and $N_k=400$, $\forall k=1, \cdots,n$) stay in the confidence interval induced by the MC price estimates.
+On the other hand the prices obtained by the RMQ (of sizes $N_k=400$) method are more precise (more especially when $\vartheta=4$ and $K$ grows away from $100$) than those obtained by the MC method when $M_{\rm mc} = 10^{5}$ or $10^{6}$.
 Consequently, the RMQ method seems to be more efficient than the MC when the sample size is less than $10^{6}$.
 However, when increasing the sample size to $M_{\rm mc}=10^{7}$ the two prices become closer (up to $10^{-2}$).
+We also remark that, up to $10^{-2}$, the prices obtained from RMQ of both different sizes ($N_k=300$ and $N_k=400$) are equal.

-\begin{rem} We remark that when the Monte Carlo sample sample size $M_{\rm mc}=10^{7}$ it takes about $2$ minutes and $30$ seconds to get a price using the {\em C programming language} on the same computer described previously.
-Then, in this situation, it takes much more time to obtain a price by MC method than by RMQ. \end{rem}
+\begin{rem} We remark that when the Monte Carlo sample size $M_{\rm mc}=10^{6}$ (resp. $M_{\rm mc}=10^{7}$) it takes about $1$ minute and $40$ seconds (resp. $2$ minutes and $30$ seconds) to get a price using the {\em C programming language} on the same computer described previously.
+Then, in this situation, it takes much more time to obtain a price by MC method than by RMQ for a fixed precision in the price approximations. \end{rem}

 To strengthen the previous conclusions related to the local volatility model we compare the two methods in the Black-Scholes framework where the stock price process evolves following the dynamics: